-Splonk is an Irish flash fiction e-zine set up in January 2019 by a group of flash writers and editors.
+Splonk is an online flash fiction journal set up in January 2019 by a group of flash writers and editors in Ireland.
 The word ‘splonk’ is the anglicised form of the Irish word ‘splanc’:

 splanc, noun fem. flash, spark.
 A splaincín (derived from splanc) is a spirited, fiery female.